zgeorge22/cs180project5/README.md

   - This exception is thrown when a user attempts to create an account with a username that already exists.

 ___
-* Instructions on how to compile and run your project.
-* A list of who submitted which parts of the assignment on Brightspace and Vocareum.
-  * For example: Student 1 - Submitted Report on Brightspace.
-Student 2 - Submitted Vocareum workspace.
-* A detailed description of each class.
-This should include the functionality included in the class, the testing done to verify it works properly, and its relationship to other classes in the project.
-* Descriptions of the testing done on each class.
-For GUI testing, provide step-by-step guidance on the tests performed.